philosofool/philosofool/music/reivews/song_in_the_key_of_life.md

 mournful contemplations ("If It's Magic") and layered R&B tours de force that defy pinning to a single emotion or idea ("As").

-There are songs that could reach the top of whatever metrics Spotify is using at this moment.
+The album features songs that could reach the top of whatever metrics Spotify is using at this moment.
 If you released it tomorrow on a musical world that had never experienced it, the masterful R&B riffing and irresistable hook of "All Day Sucker" could seduce a generation that's never fully listened to an album.